-Systolic blood pressure: This is the top number, and is the higher of the two.
+Systolic blood pressure is the top number and is the higher of the two.
 It measures how much pressure the blood applies to the artery walls when the heart beats.

-Diastolic blood pressure: This is the lower number, which shows the pressure that the blood applies to the artery walls when the heart rests between beats.
+Diastolic blood pressure is the lower number, which shows the pressure the blood applies to the artery walls when the heart rests between beats.

-When the heart rests in between beats, the coronary arteries receive and supply the heart with oxygen-rich blood.
-If the diastolic pressure is too low, the heart will not get the amount of blood and oxygen it needs.
+When the heart rests between beats, the coronary arteries receive and supply the heart with oxygen-rich blood.
+If the diastolic pressure is too low, the heart will not get the blood and oxygen it needs.
 This may cause the heart to weaken over time.